 Kaifeng, at its glory, was the capital of the Northern Song Dynasty between 960 and 1127 CE.
 As mentioned, it was the most important and the most prosperous metropolis in the world, and also the home of many historical figures from the national hero Yue Fei to the famous Bao Zheng.

-Kaifeng is the home of the Chinese calligraphy and the Henan Opera, the home of four famous calligraphy schools (Huang Tingjian Calligraphy School, Sushi Calligraphy School, Cai Xiang Calligraphy School, and Mi Fu Calligraphy School ),
+Kaifeng is the home of Chinese calligraphy and the Henan Opera, the home of four famous calligraphy schools (Huang Tingjian Calligraphy School, Sushi Calligraphy School, Cai Xiang Calligraphy School, and Mi Fu Calligraphy School ),